-If you’re looking for a better way to enjoy your back yard while protected from the elements, it’s likely a sunroom is at the top of your list of home remodeling possibilities.
-A sunroom can give your home a little spot of summer, a tropical room purely for your enjoyment.
-But, as with any home improvement project, it’s always wise to consider the pros and cons of the investment.
+If you’re looking for a better way to enjoy your back yard while staying protected from the elements, it’s likely a sunroom is at the top of your home remodeling wish-list.
+Learn everything you need to know about sunrooms and decide whether this home addition project is right for you.

 Should I Choose a 3-Season or 4-Season Sunroom Addition?

-If you only intend to use the sun room throughout the summer, a 3-season sunroom will work for you.
-A 3-season sunroom is completely surrounded by single pain glass, and is cheaper and easier to construct.
-Crafting a 4-season sunroom is a more complex project, as an actual extension of your home.
-This means it’s a more costly investment but will be usable year-round.
+If you only intend to use the sunroom throughout the warmer months, a 3-season sunroom will do the trick.
+A 3-season sunroom is completely surrounded by single pain glass, it’s cheaper and is easier to construct.
+Crafting a 4-season sunroom is a more complex project, as it entails building an addition to your home.
+Budget and usability are both important considerations here.
+A 4-season sunroom addition will be more of an investment but can be used year-round.
+It enables you to look out over picturesque snow scenes from the comfort of your home, even throughout the harsh Chicagoland winters.

 Opt for a Four Seasons room to enjoy the space all year round.